 Nyssa would also leave to help the inhabitants of Terminus fight a disease.

 The Doctor ran into the Black Guardian again, and freed some of his minions from his control, meeting Turlough (who would leave after Peri joined), Kamelion (who died soon after), and Peri Brown, who stumbled into the whole affair when Kamelion impersonated her stepfather.

 But while Tegan and Turlough acted as the TARDIS team, the Doctor did the most fangasmy thing yet.
 He teamed up with himself.
+Five times.

 The Doctor and Peri would eventually make their way to Androzani Minor, where deadly cave fumes threatened to kill Peri.
 After getting her back to the TARDIS, the Doctor held his breath and ventured deep into the caves to retrieve the only cure: the milk of an indigenous bat.
 He returned with enough to cure them both, but ended up losing half of what he had.
 With no alternative that he could see, he gave the cure to Peri and began to die.
 After hallucinating the faces of his allies and enemies, the Doctor began to regenerate.

 And oh, boy howdy, did the spectrox toxaemia take its toll on his mind in his next regeneration....